-Marketing Agriculture Products
+AGR232 Marketing Agriculture Products 3 cr. hr.
 This course will examine the agricultural marketing system, from the producer to the ultimate consumer.
 Major topics include cash grain marketing, cash livestock marketing, and limiting risk in marketing through the use of hedging, forward contracting, and options.
 The course includes both marketing theory and practical applications.

-Farm Management
+AGR236 Farm Management 3 cr. hr.
 This course applies economic principles to the organization and management of an agricultural firm.
 Major topics include management, planning/budgeting, business control, acquiring and managing resources, and managing risk and uncertainty.

-Fundamentals of Animal Nutrition
+AGR239 Fundamentals of Animal Nutrition 3 cr. hr.